 Stages

-A Workflow
+Workflow

-Project Detail Pages
+Project detail pages

-Project, Task, Resource Regular, and Custom Fields
+Project, task, resource regular, and custom fields

 Default Project Server Enterprise Project Type

 Since the EPT is a building block to project creation, it is important to begin with a selection of initial EPTs.
 Default EPTs provide a great place to get started.
-However, creating schedules that have the same building blocks of tasks will rapidly expedite the schedule creation process for organizations looking to streamline the types of project.
+However, creating schedules that have the same building blocks of tasks will rapidly expedite the schedule creation process for organizations looking to streamline project types.

 New projects are not necessarily just project schedules.
 They may include a series of enterprise fields necessary for keeping information about a proposal or a project through is project lifecycle.

 Microsoft has created some sample default EPTs for every deployment.
-These are the ones that appear in the Project Center when you click on the New button on the Projects tab on the Ribbon.
+These are the ones that appear in the Project Center when you click on the New button on the Projects tab on the ribbon.
 Clicking the New button displays the EPTs in a list format.
 Only two default EPTs are provided initially:

-Sample Proposal – This is affiliated with the sample proposal workflow and is located right above the Basic Project Plan in the list of EPTs.
+1. Sample Proposal.
+This is affiliated with the sample proposal workflow and is located right above the Basic Project Plan in the list of EPTs.

-Basic Project Plan – No workflow is associated with this EPT, it contains only the schedule and Project information detail pages.
+2. Basic Project Plan.
+No workflow is associated with this EPT.
+It contains only the schedule and Project information detail pages.
 It is the default EPT during project creation.

 A nice feature is that EPTs without a workflow have a schedule icon next to the name, while EPTs with a workflow display an icon with a curved arrow on them.